aws-samples/amazon-forecast-samples/ForecastCheatSheet.md

   - PW-linear likelihood function wins - for irregular data - e.g. web traffic, retail sales
   - Student-t  wins for regular data - e.g. electricity, highway traffic

 - **Use the built-in, AWS-hosted data enrichments: Holidays and Weather.
 Easy.**  Both of these variables can help more accurately predict sales.
-Weather requires daily (or lower) time granularity of data and forecast horizon <= 14 days.
+Weather requires daily (or lower) time granularity of data, forecast horizon <= 14 days, and up to 2K geolocations per model.
 Weather also requires locations to be more than just string names, that is, to have actual geolocations.
 Geolocations can be 2-digit country code + "_" + 5-digit zip or actual latitude_longitude.  https://docs.aws.amazon.com/forecast/latest/dg/weather.html

   - When you train a Predictor with either Holidays and/or Weather features enabled, use HPO=True, or Hyperparameter Optimization toggled on, so you get the best tuned Predictor.
 Make sure you do this before making inferences (or forecasts).